 In this observational study, food consumption was found to be the highest during breakfast.
-This finding is unique as there are no existing observational studies in long term care facilities that investigated the differences in food consumption between breakfast, lunch and dinner.
-In a survey of noninstitutionalized adults (45 years to over 70 years), breakfast was reported to be consumed by most adults over 70 years, however lunch was reported to be skipped more often by adults in all age groups.
+This finding is unique as there are no existing observational studies in long term care facilities that investigated differences in food consumption between breakfast, lunch and dinner.
+In a survey of noninstitutionalized adults (45 years to over 70 years), breakfast was reported to be consumed by most adults over 70 years; however, lunch was reported to be skipped more often by adults in all age groups.
 Intake of grain and dairy food was highest at breakfast in comparison to lunch and dinner (11).

 Reduced consumption during lunch might be the result of a short time gap between breakfast and lunch, meaning that the residents were not hungry enough during lunch.
-In addition, between breakfast and lunch resident receive a fruit dish, as required by the Israeli ministry of health, which might also reduce their appetite.
-Another explanation might be related to another finding of the current study, whereby most food items served during lunch were actually classified as Level 7R which might have made their eating and swallowing more challenging; thus, their intake was reduced.
-Considering the fact that in ISsrael proteins from animal sources (meat, poultry and fish) are served during lunch, the reduced intake might negatively affect B12, iron and protein consumption (12).
+In addition, between breakfast and lunch residents receive a fruit dish, as required by the Israeli Ministry of Health, which might also reduce their appetite.
+Another explanation might be related to another finding of the current study, whereby most food items served during lunch were actually classified as Level 7R which might have made eating and swallowing it more challenging, thus reducing intake .
+Considering the fact that in Israe,l proteins from animal sources (meat, poultry and fish) are served during lunch, the reduced intake might negatively affect B12, iron, and protein consumption, and overall nutrition (12).

-Whole meal food consumption and single item food consumption indicated that “lower” textures in the texture pyramid have higher consumption than “higher” textures, meaning harder and drier and require more complex swallowing abilities.
-Food items classified as Level 3 (liquidized texture) had the highest consumption and Level 7R (regular texture) – the lowest.
-This difference might be because there are many industrial dairy products that are classified as Level 3 and since they are usually tasty and people are used to eat them in their home environment, they tend to be fully consumed.
-Level 7R might have lower consumption since it might have been served to resident that require a “lower” texture level, as was previously discussed.
+Whole meal food consumption and single item food consumption indicated that “lower” textures in the texture pyramid have higher consumption than the “higher” foods which are harder, drier, and require more complex swallowing abilities.
+Food items classified as Level 3 (liquidized texture) had the highest consumption and Level 7R (regular texture) had the lowest.
+This difference might be because there are many industrial dairy products that are classified as Level 3 and since they are usually tasty and people are accustomed to eating them in their home environment, they tend to be fully consumed.
+Level 7R might have lower consumption since it might have been served to residents who require a “lower” texture level, as previously discussed.

-Another reason for higher consumption of “lower” texture levels of the texture pyramid might be related to independence in daily activity such as eating.
-Residents that consume liquidized or pureed textures tend to require eating assistance.
-This might explain greater consumption, as care-givers usually put an emphasis on finishing the food on the plate.
-Support to this claim was found in an observational study in long term care facilities, where it was found that residents that required eating assistance had higher intake (13).
+Another reason for higher consumption of “lower” texture levels of the texture pyramid might be related to independence in daily activity skills, such as eating.
+Residents who consume liquidized or pureed textures tend to require eating assistance.
+This might explain greater consumption, as caregivers usually put an emphasis on finishing the food on the plate.
+Support for this claim was found in an observational study of LTC facilities showing that residents who required eating assistance had higher intake (13).

 It should be mentioned that pureed food might have lower nutritional density (14) due to the need to add liquids in order to create smooth textures (15).
 Thus, higher consumption, as found in the current study, does not necessarily mean better nutritional status (7,16).
 The current study finding is different than a study conducted in aged care facilities in New Zealand that found higher consumption of regular food texture than puree texture (8).
-However, it was reported that puree foods actually met IDDSI criteria in the New Zealand study, which was not the case in many instances in the current study.
+However, it was reported that pureed foods actually met IDDSI criteria in the New Zealand study, which was not the case in many instances in the current study.